clk-project/clk/README.md

 We realize that recipes don't have yet a coherent default behavior.
 This is because there are quite new and are not thoroughly used yet.
 We believe that the sensible defaults will come naturally when recipes are used more often.

+Hopefully you have started now to grab the awesomeness of click-project and are envisioning all the nice stuff you can do with it.

+Also take a look at a [click project 101](https://konubinix.eu/braindump/fcfaaefc-1cd7-4181-a042-6665e9a49228?title=click_project_101) made by one of the authors about click-project.

 # why click-project?